joh748/SOFTENG310-FinTrack/README.md

 The following section goes into great detail about the various commands, but to get started, just type the following into the terminal to run the backend:
 `npm start`

+## Express
+To learn more about Express, check out the [express documentation](https://expressjs.com/en/5x/api.html)